 In addition to his work as a sideman, Whitlock ultimately released more than a dozen solo albums, beginning with a self-titled 1972 effort on which Clapton and Delaney and Bonnie Bramlett returned the favor with musical contributions.

-For that solo debut, Whitlock called upon Clapton, Gordon and Radle for accompaniment, as well as Harrison, Klaus Voormann, Traffic’s Chris Wood and others.
+For that solo debut, Whitlock also called upon Gordon and Radle for accompaniment, as well as Harrison, Klaus Voormann, Traffic’s Chris Wood and others.
 The album, released on the ABC-Dunhill label in the U.S., peaked at #140.
 Its followup, 1972’s Raw Velvet, made it only to #190 and was the last of Whitlock’s solo works to chart.
 In the mid-’70s, he withdrew from the music business; he lived on a farm in Mississippi during the next two decades, doing occasional session work.
 He returned to active music-making in 1999 with the solo album It’s About Time.
 Other Whitlock albums, some made with his wife CoCo Carmel, featured special guests including Willie Nelson and Steve Cropper.
 In the 2000s, Whitlock relocated to Austin.

 In 2010, Whitlock published A Rock ’n’ Roll Autobiography, his memoir, which included a foreword from Clapton.
 The book is available in the U.S. here and in the U.K. here.